 There is absolutely no discomfort involved in any treatment we provide.
 It is a noninvasive procedure that requires no anesthesia or injections of any kind.

-Can any of the treatment you perform for the cause of bad breath cause a person any harm?
+Can any of the treatments you perform for the cause of bad breath cause a person any harm?

 No. In no way can our treatment cause any harm or complications with a patient.
 It is a noninvasive treatment and the worse thing possible that can happen is for the procedure to be unsuccessful.

 What can a person do if they don’t live in close proximity to the San Francisco Bay Area where The Center for Breath Treatment is located, and there is no way for them to see Dr. Dailley in person?